Songs

 Click Here for tab for (Sittin’ On) The Dock of the Bay by Otis Redding

-There’s lots of cool stuff going on in this song, it has a number of interesting chord voicings which are a ton of fun to play.
+There’s lots of cool stuff going on in this song.
+It has a number of interesting chord voicings which are a ton of fun to play.
 It also is one of the few tracks on this list to make use of chromatic chords that descend sequentially until they resolve to the ‘correct’ chord.

-A Horse With No Name by America
+A Horse with No Name by America

-Click Here for tab for A Horse With No Name by America
+Click Here for tab for A Horse with No Name by America

-Few bands get to be met with such positive reception from critics and fans alike from their very first effort quite like folk-rock band America did.
+Few bands are met with such positive reception from critics and fans alike on their very first effort quite like the folk rock band America.
 This is the first single from their first album and immediately shot to the top of the charts in the US and Canada.
-Originally, their self-titled album was released in Europe without this song, but after realizing they needed a better ‘ballad’ for the album America submitted this song to replace ‘I Need You’.
+Originally, their self-titled album was released in Europe without this song, but after realizing they needed a better ‘ballad’ for the album, America submitted this song to replace I Need You.

-There are a lot of quite colorful chord voicings in here which are both easy and difficult to play at the same time.
-They only require only 2 notes to be held down, but there often needs to be open strings ringing either side of the fretted notes which are extremely easy to choke, so do try to ensure they ring out cleanly.
+There are a lot of quite colorful chord voicings in here, which are both easy and difficult to play at the same time.
+They only require only 2 notes to be held down, but there often needs to be open strings ringing either side of the fretted notes, which are extremely easy to choke.
+So do try to ensure they ring out cleanly.

 All Apologies by Nirvana